Jofe0320/BeReal-CodePath/README.md

 Here's a walkthrough of implemented user stories:

+I submitted it on codePath because it is too heavy
 <img src='https://submissions.us-east-1.linodeobjects.com/ios102/f0aPTvys.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->